Exotic particles below the TeV from low scale flavour theories: Introduction

+Some mostly dangerous baryon and lepton number violating operators can be eliminated by exact discrete symmetries like $R$ or matter parity\cite{Bento:1987mu}, baryon triality \cite{Ibanez:1991hv,Ibanez:1991pr} or proton hexality\cite{Dreiner:2005rd}, that survive as relics of the flavour symmetry breaking, as implemented here too.
+The last encompass the others and is implemented here, mainly to avoid proton decay dimension 5 operators.
+However, it is well-known that four-fermion operators associated to FCNC and CP violating processes must be suppressed by an effective cutoff at least $O(10^{4}~\mathrm{TeV})$ to comply with the experimental limits\cite{Isidori:2010kg}.
+This has been viewed as a generic lower limit on the cutoff $\Lambda$ of low-energy effective flavour theories\cite{ArkaniHamed:1999yy}.
+Therefore, when discussing flavour breaking at a low scale we mean a cutoff close to this bound, actually a bit lower due to flavour symmetries.

+The MSSM Higgs sector being parity symmetrical, i.e., vector-like with respect to the electroweak symmetry, the action of the flavour symmetry on higgsinos must be such that their masses, the $\mu$-term, is reduced by the FN mechanism from the natural value $O(\Lambda)$ to the effective supersymmetry breaking scale $O(\mathrm{TeV} )$.
+Hence, the higgsino flavour-chirality must be relatively large and give commensurate contributions to anomalies.
+Actually, this is an example of a vector-like fermion that would be light enough to be detected as much as it gives a sizable contribution to the anomalies of the flavour symmetry!
+In this paper, we investigate whether anomaly cancellation might predict other coloured and/or charged states along the same lines.
+Notice that higgsinos do not mix to leptons because they are even under matter parity (odd under $R$-parity) and we shall generalize this property to other possible vector-like states by defining the discrete symmetry just mentioned.

-We simplify our approach by picking a single $U(1)_X$ flavour group\footnote{If the flavour symmetry is non-abelian, the sequential breaking of symmetries is to be treated along the same lines as here, their hierarchy being mostly fixed by mass matrix textures.
-The case with several abelian flavour symmetries is similar.
-They could be less predictive than our all-in-one approach but we may argue as follows: the cancellations of the many flavour-chiralities involved in the anomalies are an exception and even after some optimization, the needed extra particles will generically have flavour-chiralities similar to the larger ones (or associated to the small scales), typically higgsinos, neutrinos or the lighter quarks and leptons.
-In most instances the new particles would lie quite below the cutoff, although not necessarily within the LHC reach.}.
-We further require that a combination of the flavour and the weak hypercharge transformations contains the exact discrete symmetries that survive at low energies.
-This $U(1)_X$ should take care of all the seven tasks above - the third one is not addressed in this paper, though - a sort of ``all-in-one'' model.
+We simplify our approach by picking a single $U(1)_X$ flavour group broken at a scale $\epsilon \Lambda$ so that a coupling or a mass is reduced by a factor $\epsilon^{n}$, where $n$ is the flavour charge of the corresponding effective operator.
+We further require that a combination of the flavour and the weak hypercharge transformations contains the exact discrete symmetry that survive at low energies.
 If it is anomalous, one must rely on the Green-Schwarz cancellation mechanism \cite{Green:1984sg}, which assumes an underlying string theory.
-Then, the Dine-Seiberg-Wen-Witten mechanism \cite{Dine:1986zy,Dine:1987bq,Atick:1987gy} ensures the breaking of $U(1)_X$ and defines the scale $\epsilon\Lambda$ a bit below the Planck scale\cite{Ibanez:1994ig,Binetruy:1994ru,Dudas:1995yu, Nir:1995bu,Binetruy:1996xk,Chankowski:2005qp}.
+Then, the Dine-Seiberg-Wen-Witten mechanism \cite{Dine:1986zy,Dine:1987bq,Atick:1987gy} ensures the breaking of $U(1)_X$ and defines the scale $\epsilon\Lambda$ a bit below the Planck scale\cite{Ibanez:1994ig,Binetruy:1994ru,Dudas:1995yu, Nir:1995bu, Dudas:1995eq,Binetruy:1996xk,Chankowski:2005qp}.
 However, this makes the search for direct signals of this $U(1)_X$ moot.